The Pinetop Perkins Foundation

 Hopson Plantation and Shack Up Inn - Clarksdale, MS

-For piano, guitar, bass, drums and harmonica, professional Blues musicians will present the music and techniques for playing it.
+For piano, acoustic guitar, electric guitar, bass, drums and harmonica, professional Blues musicians will present the music and techniques for playing it.
 Sorry, no beginning students allowed.
 Everyone needs to already have a basic knowledge of their instrument.
 We won't be starting from scratch.
 Any musician who has been playing seriously for a year or so should be able to make a lot of progress in his or her Blues playing.
-We require at least two years experience for piano workshop participants.
+We require at least two years experience for piano workshop participants and advanced level experience for acoustic guitar.

 Workshops are open to the young and young at heart - adults welcome!